KevBarbour15/dobo/README.md

 - Does Sean want to be notified when he gets a new inquiry?
   - Have email sent to Sean's email of choice and with inquiry info

-- Work on responsiveness on horizontal phones and ipads

 - Set up cron job / talk to Sean about hosting etc

-- Seats / status error handling
-  - work on the state management
-  - sean can't take away more seats than exist or add more people than available seats

 - compress all images more / potential lazy load